Learning Invariant Representations under General Interventions on the Response

 For observational data, there is often no ground truth regarding the set of variables that are intervened.
 If the data is not collected under a carefully designed experimental setting (e.g., the gene perturbation experiments from~\cite{peters2016causal}), it is reasonable to assume that every variable is more or less intervened, especially the response.
 To examine our methods under real-world distribution shifts, we consider a COVID data set~\cite{haratian2021dataset} collected at $3142$ US counties from January 22, 2020, to June 10, 2021.
 The data set consists of 46 predictive features that are relevant to the number of COVID cases.
 Some of the features are treated as fixed or time-invariant, e.g., population density, age distribution, and education level, and others are temporal features, e.g., temperature, social distancing grade, and the number of COVID tests performed.

 There are plenty of prediction tasks that can be potentially designed for this data set.
 In our experiment, we focus on the prediction of the number of COVID cases~\footnote{The number of COVID cases is measured in thousands.} using the $12$ temporal features for the time interval from March 1, 2020, to September 30, 2020 ($214$ days).
 For different regions of the US, features such as population density can differ greatly, making it challenging for a prediction model to perform well on a diverse set of regions.
-Specifically, we take $5$ major cities from the Western U.S. (Los Angeles, San Francisco, San Diego, Seattle, and Phoenix) as $5$ training environments, and we examine our methods and the baselines regarding $8$ cities/counties that are mostly from the Eastern U.S. (Baltimore, Boston, Philadelphia, New York County, Queens County~\footnote{Only the data from Manhattan (New York County) and Queens are available for New York City in this data set.}, Dallas, Miami, and Chicago).
+Specifically, we take $5$ major cities from the Western U.S. (Los Angeles, San Francisco, San Diego, Seattle, and Phoenix) as $5$ training environments, and we examine our methods and the baselines regarding $8$ cities/counties that are mostly from the Eastern U.S. (Baltimore, Boston, Philadelphia, New York County, Queens County~\footnote{Only the data from Manhattan (New York County) and Queens are available for New York City in this data set.}, Houston, Miami, and Chicago).